Setting up a custom sending domain

 Instead of sending emails with a reply-to address we support the ability for you to use a custom sending domain.
 In this example we will further explain setting up "ongoodbits.com".

-As an overview, we need to change the email setup in Goodbits to use ongoodbits.com, verify the domain and then add the optional SPF record to improve the deliverability of the email.
+As an overview, we need to change the email setup in Goodbits to use ongoodbits.com, you will need to verify the domain and then add certain DNS records on the service you used to register your domain.

 All of these steps ensure we can deliver the emails with the best validation possible, reducing the changes of your email being placed in spam.